vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

   of sauerkraut, with a note to delay if I'm experiencing excess salivation.

+### Reminder to examine teeth with the dental mirror and take photos with the intraoral camera two days ago

+Set a reminder for two days prior to the dental cleaning for the following:

+First, spend some time reviewing all back teeth with the dental mirror.

+Use the intraoral camera to take photos of all parts of the teeth.
+Upload the photos to Google Drive and GitHub.
+Review them closely and update the notes associated with the dental cleaning appointment.

 ### Reminder to skip exercise on the day of the appointment

 This is to conserve time and energy for the appointment.